OsbornePro/NovaKey-Daemon/README.md

   If the OS, window system, or user account is compromised, an attacker can:

   * Read secrets from process memory, clipboard, or key events.
-  * Instrument NovaKey itself.
+  * Instrument NovaKey-Daemon itself.

 * **Injection scope is “focused control”.**
-  NovaKey injects into whichever control currently has focus.
+  NovaKey-Daemon injects into whichever control currently has focus.
 There is no built-in allow-list of applications yet.
 Mis-clicks or social engineering could still cause secrets to be typed into the wrong window.

 ---